paigerodeghero/CPSC8750/publicWebsite.md

 Great, we have added the "start" command.
 From now on, instead of manually typing `node src/server.js` we can run `npm start` when we wish to run the server locally.

 Now fly.io has enough information to engage with their system.
-Run the `fly launch` command, and choose your `clemson-yourcpuid` organization.
+Run the `flyctl launch` command, and choose your `clemson-yourcpuid` organization (do not use `personal`, as that will not be published publicly).

+Choose any region to host your code, they all work, but the closer the region is to you, the faster it will load your webpage.

+Do not set up a Postgresql database at this point. (type no, or just n).

+Select deploy now! (type yes, or just y).

-Note that fly.io can take a while to get launched, but if all goes correctly, you now have a website with a custom js server in the world-wide-web.
+Note that fly.io can take a while to get launched, but if all goes correctly, you now have a website with a custom js server in the world-wide-web!
+To visit your website, run `flyctl open`.

+If you get stuck at any point setting up fly.io, or want to experiment with it on your own, they provide a nice [tutorial](https://fly.io/docs/languages-and-frameworks/node/) that gives additional information.